Turn Code Into a Flowchart (and Stop Debugging Blindly)

 Next, fire up a digital whiteboard.
 This is where an all-in-one workspace like Zemith really comes in handy.
 Its built-in Whiteboard means you can have your code snippet open right next to your drawing canvas.
 No more flipping back and forth between your editor and a separate drawing app.

 Now for the fun part: start tracing.
 Begin at the top of your function and draw the corresponding flowchart symbol for each line.
 A rectangle for a process, a diamond for an if statement, and arrows connecting the flow.
 It’s like creating a visual twin for your code.
-You can actually see how this kind of visual planning works in reverse in our guide on turning a flowchart to pseudocode.
+You can actually see how this kind of visual planning works in reverse in our guide on turning a .

 And here’s a pro tip: talk it out as you draw.
 This is a visual twist on the "rubber duck" technique, and it’s a killer combo for sniffing out flawed logic.
 You’ll be surprised by what you catch.